 #2 – Cost Synergy

-The second type of synergy is the cost synergies.
-Cost synergy allows two companies to reduce costs as a result of the merger or the acquisition.
-If we take the same example, we took above; we would see that as a result of the acquisition of P Inc., G Inc. is able to reduce the costs of going to a new territory.
+The second type of synergy in Mergers is the cost synergies.
+Cost synergy allows two companies to reduce costs as a result of the merger or acquisition.
+If we take the same example we took above, we would see that as a result of the acquisition of P Inc., G Inc. is able to reduce the costs of going to a new territory.
 Plus, G Inc. is able to get access to a new segment of customers without incurring any additional cost.

 Cost reduction is one of the most important benefits of cost synergy.
 In the case cost synergy, the rate of revenue may not increase; but the costs would definitely get reduced.
 In this example, when the cost synergy happens between G Inc. and P Inc., the combined company is able to save a lot of costs on logistics, storage, marketing expenses, training expenses (since the employees of P Inc. can train the employees of G Inc. and vice-versa), and also in market research.